ICSC-Spoke2-repo/PSGE/BoGEMMS-HPC_test_case/README.md

 where 'beam_id' goes from 1 to 40 and 'run_id' from 'run_start' to 'run_stop'.

 ### Analysis
-In 'Analysis' you find the following files:
+In 'Analysis' you can find the following files:

 - **filterCLAIREPMT.py**: python script to filter the simulation output
 - **plotCLAIREPMT.py**: python script to plot the result
 - **config/**: directory containing the file (**CLAIRE_pulse.dat**) with the experimental relative response for each beam position

-Use filterCLAIRE.py to filter the output files from simulation and write the relevant information to 'PMT.dat'.
+Use filterCLAIRE.py to filter the output files from the simulation and write the relevant information to 'PMT.dat'.
 In 'Analysis/' run:

 ```